italia/daf-docs/installation/docker/freeipa.rst

         PW: adminpassword

-- You can also connect with LDAP client with Server IP address IPA_SERVER_IP
+- You can also connect with an LDAP client with Server IP address IPA_SERVER_IP

-- The container can the be started and stopped with the following commands:
+- The container can then be started and stopped with the following commands:

 .. code-block:: bash